acemod/ACE3/documentation/feature/spectator.md

 ### 1.2 Spectatable Units

 Spectatable units are stored in an automatically maintained list (`ace_spectator_unitList`) on each client.
 However, directly accessing this list is not encouraged.
-Instead scenario designers have two tools at their disposal to tweak the list:
+Instead mission makers have two tools at their disposal to tweak the list:
 - Unit filter
 - Unit whitelist/blacklist